VOU-folks/HoGo/README.md

 ---

 #### hogo.conf:
-This file is for service specific non sensitive configs (like flags, addresses and etc).
+This file is for service specific non-sensitive configs (like flags, addresses and etc).

 After building and copying to `/etc/hogo/hogo.conf` check for necessary parameters before starting as systemd service.